CloudLabsAI-Azure/Cloud-Native-Application/labguide/05-Updating-Apps&Managing-Load-Balancing.md

     > **Note**: It can take between 5 and 30 minutes before the SSL site becomes available.
 This is due to the delay involved with provisioning a TLS cert from letsencrypt.

-1. Click on the Next button present in the bottom-right corner of this lab guide to continue with the next exercise.
+22. Click on the Next button present in the bottom-right corner of this lab guide to continue with the next exercise.

+## Summary

+In this exercise, you have performed a rolling update and configured Kubernetes Ingress.